Engrima18/Volatility_in_the_Cryptosphere/README.md

 <img align="left" width="300" height="240" src="https://github.com/Engrima18/Volatility_in_the_Cryptosphere/assets/93355495/c71b9253-abd8-446f-9190-f1e41a30559b">

-**Quick advice**: if you are ralemnte interested in understanding the work done and the results obtained read the official project report contained in the `BTC_analysis.pdf` file in this repo.
+**Quick advice**: if you are really interested in understanding the work done and the results obtained read the official project report contained in the `BTC_analysis.pdf` file in this repo.
 \
 This project addresses the study and construction of econometric models in Bayesian frame- work that can capture the volatility of bitcoin.